Dragon (Dungeons & Dragons): Forgotten Realms setting

 In the Forgotten Realms campaign setting, dragons are very close to the ones in Dragonlance.
 A sect of cultists called the Cult of the Dragon believes that dragons, particularly undead ones, will rule the world, and are trying to persuade evil dragons to become dracoliches—undead lich-like dragons, which are partially bound to the cult by the rituals which grant them their undead status.
 Additionally, in the D&D supplement book The Draconomicon, several other undead varieties of the dragon – ghost, skeleton, vampire, and zombie dragons – are described.

 A series called Wyrms of the North ran in Dragon magazine issues #230 through #259 and was later updated to third edition rules on Wizards of the Coast's website (see external links).
 Each article detailed an individual dragon of significance in Faerûn.

-Lately an ancient affliction that attacks dragons, rendering them mad; the Dracorage, was invoked causing countless dragons to rampage throughout Faerûn.
+There was an ancient affliction that attacks dragons, rendering them mad.
+The Dracorage was invoked, causing countless dragons to rampage throughout Faerûn.
 A novel trilogy, The Year of Rogue Dragons set (The Rage, The Rite, and The Ruin) by Richard Lee Byers, as well as a game accessory, Dragons of Faerûn, details the exploits and deeds of several dragons as the Dracorage swept the continent.

 World of Greyhawk setting

-Steel dragons, originally known as Greyhawk dragons, are those originating in the World of Greyhawk campaign setting, later appearing in other settings like the Forgotten Realms.
+Steel dragons, initially known as Greyhawk dragons, are those originating in the World of Greyhawk campaign setting, later appearing in other settings like the Forgotten Realms.
 They have hair-like spines around their heads, cat-like bodies with vaguely human-like faces, and scales resembling steel armor.
-They are much like the other races of metallic dragon with one primary exception: they prefer to maintain the form of another sentient race in order to mingle with, infiltrate, and study the cultures of men and their ilk.
+They are much like the other races of metallic dragon with one primary exception: they prefer to maintain the form of another sentient race in order to mingle with, infiltrate, and study the cultures of men and their sort.
 Few people know when they are interacting with a Steel Dragon, but they always have a feature which betrays them by resembling their natural complexion.
 Within the Greyhawk setting, such dragons are known to have made journeys into other material planes where they have come to be called steel dragons.

 Council of Wyrms setting

 The Council of Wyrms campaign setting is the only one that allows for dragon player characters in its base rules.
-(The Draconomicon introduces rules for dragon PCs in standard Dungeons & Dragons.)
+The Draconomicon introduces rules for dragon PCs in standard Dungeons & Dragons.
 The setting is based around a society of dragons and their servitors and uses the standard D&D dragon races and dragon gods.
 It has detailed rules for creating and playing dragon PCs and NPCs, including various draconic character classes.